Categories

 Introduction to Duiker Hunts

 Duiker hunting is a thrilling pursuit for hunters seeking a unique challenge in South Africa.
 The grey duiker, also known as the common duiker, is one of Africa’s most elusive antelopes and a prized addition to any trophy collection.
 As a small antelope species widely distributed across sub-Saharan Africa, the grey duiker presents a distinct set of challenges due to its solitary habits and secretive nature.
+Hunting purposely duiker requires different strategies and preparation compared to opportunistic encounters, as it involves targeting this elusive species with intent.

 Common Duiker African hunting trip.